Mahfujul-Sagor/first-website-clone/README.md

 # first-website-clone
-This is the first website clone that I made using only HTML and CSS
+This is the first website clone that I made using only HTML and CSS.
+Author- Mahfujul Sagor.